IST356M001SP25/assignment-05-kebatist/reflection.md

 Through this coding experience I pulled data from the spreadsheet into the cache.
 I pulled raw survey responses, U.S. state information (for matching abbreviations), and Year-specific Cost of Living (COL) data from the sheet.
 It basically extracted everything and brought it into the code.
 I replaced any kinda of extra characters out of the string and transformed them into the float.

 I used clean country to clean and organzie the data, theen using JSON to nromalize-- I was able to organize messy data into something usable.
 I merged the states, the years, and cost of living to allow my analysis in transform.py to work.
+When I combined the two sets of data to creat full_city I learned how to use merge properties properly.

 Most importantly, I used pivot tables to analyze and organize the data from this lab.
+By writing things onto the cache I learned how the data I am using can be reproduced.
+In this project I became comfortable with merging and validating the data in a given csv.